-7 Financial statements: A first look
+6 Financial statements: A first look

 In this chapter, we provide an introduction to data on financial statements, which are the primary focus of financial reporting.
 While a lot of contemporary accounting research has only a tangential connection to financial reporting, it’s not clear there would be a field of accounting research without financial reporting and most accounting research paper use financial reporting data to some degree (e.g., as controls).
 In this chapter, we will focus on annual financial statement data of North American firms, as provided by Compustat.

-In this chapter, we will use the R libraries specified in the following code.
+In this chapter, we will use four R libraries.
+We have seen dplyr

-and ggplot2
+, ggplot2

 in earlier chapters, but the DBI

 library is new.
+The DBI

 library provides a standardized interface to relational database systems, including PostgreSQL (the system used by WRDS), MySQL, and SQLite.
+For instructions on how to set up your computer to use the code found in this book, see Section 1.2.
+Quarto templates for the exercises below are available on GitHub.

+Now let’s connect to the WRDS database.
 To actually use the code below, you should replace your_WRDS_ID

-You may also need to add a line Sys.setenv(PGPASSWORD="your_password")
+with your actual WRDS ID.
+You may also need to add a line Sys.setenv(PGPASSWORD = "your_password")

-as the third line of code.53
+as the third line of code.1

 Sys.setenv(PGHOST = "wrds-pgdata.wharton.upenn.edu",